raedyping/PersonalWebsite2019/content/home/experience.md

   * Designing and conducting 7+ courses annually: Developmental Psych, Cognitive Psych, Stats, Research Methods and Developmental Labs
   * Doing actual psych research with dozens of lab students, virtually through mTurk and live in kindergarten classrooms
-  * Teaching hundreds of undergraduates how to use R for exploring, plotting, and modelling data
+  * Teaching undergraduates how to use R for exploring, plotting, and modelling data
   """

 [[experience]]